rage/programming-23/data/part-13/1-pygame.md

 ### Mac

-Open the _Terminal_, for example through the magnifying glass symbol in the top right hand corner:
+Open the _Terminal_, for example through the magnifying glass symbol in the top right corner:

 <img src="13-1-2.png">